austince/flink-ci-flink/docs/content/docs/ops/debugging/flame_graphs.md

 # Flame Graphs

-[Flame Graphs](http://www.brendangregg.com/flamegraphs.html) are a visualization that effectively surfaces answers to the questions like:
+[Flame Graphs](http://www.brendangregg.com/flamegraphs.html) are a visualization that effectively surfaces answers to questions like:
 - Which methods are currently consuming CPU resources?
-- How consumption by one method compares to the others?
+- How does consumption by one method compare to the others?
 - Which series of calls on the stack led to executing a particular method?

 {{< img src="/fig/flame_graph_on_cpu.png" class="img-fluid" width="90%" >}}